Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 TODO: montrer image.

 Then it's time to implement the Dielectric material.
-There is no special code here so let's jump to the image result:
+There is no special CUDA code here so let's jump to the image result:

+# Final result

+21.245
+1177.92s -> 20min35s
+975.123s -> 16m15s